 Last but not least, performing a bicep curl with elbows in front of the body will inevitably target the short head of the bicep more than the long head.
 With the elbows in front of the body, the biceps are heavily stretched, but there is also a greater range of motion required to curl the forearms back toward the body.

 As mentioned earlier when discussing the anatomy of the biceps, the short head is responsible for bringing the arm back toward the body, making a bicep curl with elbows further from the body good for targeting the short head of the biceps.
-This anatomy is also why the trap bar deadlift muscles worked including the biceps — the elbows are in front of the body, and the pulling motion brings them back toward it.
+This anatomy also explains why the trap bar deadlift muscles worked involve the biceps — as the elbows are positioned in front of the body, the pulling action brings them back toward it.

 Should I Do Curls With Dumbbells, a Barbell, an EZ Bar, or Curling Machines?